 Alfie had a second MRI scan in 2014, which showed the disease had not spread – the best news we could have hoped for.
 Unfortunately, Lymphangiomatosis has taken its toll on Alfie’s physical development and at the age of 9, Alfie had not been able to walk since he was 5.

 Carrying out this operation on a child with Lymphangiomatosis poses a high risk of infection and lymphatic leakage because they will be disturbing the lymphatics during the procedure.
-We are unaware of another child or adult who has gone through this procedure and there is no evidence to suggest it will definitely give Alfie the chance to walk again – but after a lot of thought, we have decided to give the doctors permission to go ahead with the procedure.
+We are unaware of another child or adult who has gone through this procedure and there is no evidence to suggest it will definitely give Alfie the chance to walk again.